What's My Social Security Full Retirement Age?

 Your Social Security full retirement age explained

-You can choose to take your benefits early — which will reduce your checks — or delay until past your full retirement age, netting you a bigger benefit.
+You can take your benefits early — which will reduce your checks — or delay until past your full retirement age, netting you a bigger benefit.
 Despite the financial incentive of waiting, we explore some sound reasons to take Social Security early.

 Calculate your Social Security full retirement age